 Urethane coatings are tough

 The first drawback is scratching.
 Some finishes scratch easily, while others are harder to mar.
-Generally, the scratch resistance of a finish is tied to its abrasion resistance, a characteristic quantified by the Taber abrasion test.
+Generally, the scratch resistance of a finish is subject to its abrasion resistance.
+This is a characteristic quantified by the Taber abrasion test.
 Urethanes have some of the best abrasion resistance of any coating.

 Granted, even the best urethane can still scratch.
 Unless a coating is made of diamonds, it will scratch.
 There is no way around this.
 I believe this is far preferable to staining and etching for the following reasons.

-No countertop surface should be cut on — ever — except wooden butcher block.
+You should not cut on any countertop — ever — except wooden butcher block.
 Soft surfaces like laminate will scratch, and hard surfaces like granite or quartz will ruin knives.
 I’ve found that customers would rather not have to worry about staining and etching (and watermarks — that should never be an issue) than have something they can cut on.

-Cutting is a deliberate act, whereas spills of lemon juice, red wine and oil are accidental, or unintentionally overlooked and not wiped up.
-That deliberate act of cutting can be prevented by setting expectations with the clients, and putting in the contract and the care and maintenance guide that they can’t cut on the countertops or it voids the warranty.
-If you’re really worried about it, give them a wooden cutting board with your logo as a nice gift.
+Cutting is a deliberate act, whereas spills of lemon juice, red wine and oil are accidental Prevent the deliberate act of cutting by setting expectations with the clients.
+Put in the contract and the care and maintenance guide that they can’t cut on the countertops or it voids the warranty.
+If this is something you still worry about, give your customer a wooden cutting board with your logo as a nice gift.

 Ensuring the bond

 The second drawback is the possibility of adhesion failure.
 Unlike simple penetrating treatments that get wiped on and soak into whatever they’re applied to, coatings require some surface preparation, often acid etching or light honing.
 This is to promote adhesion which ensures a strong and permanent bond to the concrete.
-A coating’s most common failure is peeling, and nearly all adhesion failures are caused by inadequate or incorrect surface preparation.
+A coating’s most common failure is peeling.
+The cause of nearly all adhesion failures is inadequate or incorrect surface preparation.

 A very common cause of adhesion failure is the assumption that dry grinding is the same as wet grinding for surface preparation.
-It’s generally well known that if you’re going to apply a coating sealer, you need to stop at 200 grit.
-Going further will not only make the concrete too smooth to have any “tooth” for the sealer to bond to, but also it’s unnecessary work because the sealer determines the sheen of the concrete.
+If you’re going to apply a coating sealer, you need to stop at 200 grit.
+Going further will not only make the concrete too smooth to have any “tooth” for the sealer to bond to It is also unnecessary work because the sealer determines the sheen of the concrete.

 A “200 grit” finish with dry pads is actually like a much finer finish, something like 800 grit.
-Additionally, the powdery cuttings get forced into the open concrete surface pores, contaminating the surface, and that can cause adhesion failure.
+Additionally, the powdery cuttings get forced into the open concrete surface pores.
+This results in contaminating the surface, and that can cause adhesion failure.

 Worth the effort

 Those who advocate treatments rather than coatings cite scratching and adhesion failure as reasons to stay away from coatings.
-As I’ve just explained, these issues are manageable, far more so than installing a kitchen countertop that ends up staining and etching from red wine, olive oil and lemon juice.
+As I’ve just explained, these issues are manageable.
+Far more manageable than installing a kitchen countertop that ends up staining and etching from red wine, olive oil and lemon juice.

 High-performance urethane coatings are worth the effort to provide peace of mind.
-Coating technology has advanced to the point that today’s urethanes are water based, relatively easy to roll on, very scratch resistant and great looking.
+Coating technology has advanced to the point that today’s urethanes are water based.
+They are relatively easy to roll on, very scratch resistant and also great looking.

 So if many large and successful concrete countertop companies choose a urethane coating that keeps their customers happy and coming back, why shouldn’t you?